-Our Aerospace Operating Unit generates its business through approximately 215 aviation specialty brokers.
+Our Aerospace Operating Unit generates its business through approximately 200 aviation specialty brokers.
 These specialty brokers submit to Aerospace Insurance Managers requests for aviation insurance quotations received from the states in which we operate and our Aerospace Operating Unit selectively determine the risks fitting its target niche for which it will prepare a quote.
-During 2006, the top ten independent specialty brokers produced 47.0% of the total premium volume of our Aerospace Operating Unit.
-During this period, the largest broker produced 15.0%, and no other broker produced more than 6%, of the total premium volume of our Aerospace Operating Unit.
+During 2007, the top ten independent specialty brokers produced approximately 31%, and no broker produced more than 6%, of the total premium volume of our Aerospace Operating Unit.

 Our Aerospace Operating Unit independently develops, underwrites and prices each coverage written.
 We target pilots who may lack experience in the type of aircraft they have acquired or are transitioning between types of aircraft.
 We also target pilots who may be over the age limits of other insurers.
-We do not accept aircraft that are used for hazardous purposes such as crop dusting or aerial acrobatics.
-Liability limits are controlled, with approximately 94% of the aircraft written in 2006 bearing per-occurrence limits of \$1,000,000 and per-passenger limits of \$100,000 or less.
-The average insured aircraft hull value for aircraft written in 2006 was \$127,869.
+We do not accept aircraft that are used for hazardous purposes such as crop dusting or heli-skiing.
+Liability limits are controlled, with approximately 93% of the aircraft written in 2007 bearing per-occurrence limits of \$1,000,000 and per-passenger limits of \$100,000 or less.
+The average insured aircraft hull value for aircraft written in 2007 was approximately \$141,000.

-Prior to July 1, 2006, our Aerospace Operating Unit produced policies for American National Property & Casualty Insurance Company under a reinsurance program which ceded 100% of the business to several reinsurers.
+Prior to July 1, 2006, our Aerospace Operating Unit produced policies for American National Property & Casualty Insurance Company ("ANPAC") under a reinsurance program which ceded 100% of the business to several reinsurers.
 Under this arrangement, revenue was generated primarily from commissions based on written premiums net of cancellations and endorsement return premiums.
 An additional commission may be earned based upon the profitability of the business to the reinsurers.
-Beginning July 1, 2006, we began issuing general aviation policies written by PIIC in the 27 states in which PIIC was licensed for aviation insurance products.
-We intend to continue to migrate the business produced by our Aerospace Operating Unit into PIIC as it acquires additional licenses for aviation, and expect to complete this process by early 2008.
+Beginning July 1, 2006, we began issuing general aviation policies through our insurance companies and currently 35 of the 47 states are written through our insurance companies with the remaining 12 states written under a fronting arrangement with ANPAC and reinsured by AHIC.